LuisaConsiglieri/FocalLaserAblationStudy/Description.md

 ### [Fluence_zell.m](ExactSolutions/Fluence_zell.m)

 This function computes the fluence rate $\phi(r,z)$, for  $z\leq\ell$.
-This function assumes that the input argument (Xtp, rr, phir0, ssphir, z1, phiz1, i0) is provided correctly when calling the function.
+This function assumes that the input argument (Xtp, rr, phir0, ssphir, z1, phiz1, i0) is provided correctly.
+The input arguments are all properly defined and have the correct dimensions when calling the function.

 - Inputs:
   - Xtp stands for the temporal parameter;